 - 1 lime (about 2 tbsp juice plus 1 tsp zest)

-- 1/2 tsp sriracha hot sauce (or to taste)
+- 1/2 teaspoon sriracha hot sauce (or to taste)

 - MAKE LIME VINAIGRETTE: In a small cup, whisk all lime vinaigrette ingredients together.

-- ASSEMBLE: Place corn, pepper, avocado, chives and cilantro in a medium bowl.
-Pour on vinaigrette.
+- ASSEMBLE: Place cooked corn, pepper, avocado, green onion and cilantro in a medium bowl.
+Pour on the vinaigrette.
 Gently mix everything together.
 Taste and adjust seasonings until you're happy with it.
-Let the salad sit for awhile at room temperature or in the fridge to let the flavors blend (if you have time).
+Let the salad sit for 10-20 minutes at room temperature or in the fridge to let the flavors blend (if you have time).